NeoVintageous/NeoVintageous/README.md

 }
 ```

-In this example, we are setting custom background and foreground colors for each of the search highlighting scopes.
-You can replace the color values (`"#a1efe4"`, `"#e6db74"`, etc.) with the colors you prefer.
+Feel free to adjust the color values (`"#a1efe4"`, `"#e6db74"`, etc.) according to your preferences.

-By customizing the search highlighting colors, you can make search results more visually distinct and easily identifiable in your code, enhancing your overall coding experience.
+Personalizing search highlighting colors improves the visual distinction of results in your code, enhancing your overall coding experience.

 ## Plugins